Astec Industries' earnings slumped 71% year over year to $0.08 per

-Chattanooga, Tenn.-based Astec Industries Inc. (ASTE) is a
+Chattanooga, TN-based Astec Industries Inc. (ASTE) is a leading

-leading manufacturer and marketer of road building equipment.
-The
+manufacturer and marketer of road building equipment.
+The company

-company sells equipment used in each phase of road building, from
+sells equipment used in each phase of road building, from quarrying

-quarrying and crushing the aggregate to applying the asphalt.
-Also,
+and crushing the aggregate to applying the asphalt.
+Also, the

 construction, such as trenching, auger boring, directional